xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

 ## Item Data

-Data for Nova's ItemStacks is stored in a `NamespacedCompound`, which serializes data using [CBF](../../../../cbf/).
+Data for Nova's ItemStacks can be stored in a `NamespacedCompound`, which serializes data using [CBF](../../../../cbf/).
 You can retrieve the `NamespacedCompound` of an `ItemStack` by calling `#!kotlin ItemStack.novaCompound`.

-!!! warning "NamespacedCompound"

-    Unlike `ItemStack.itemMeta`, this `NamespacedCompound` is not a copy, so any changes you make to it will be reflected in the `ItemStack`.
-    However, the `NamespacedCompound` inside the `ItemStack` might be copied during normal tick logic, so you should not rely on the same
-    (NMS) `ItemStack` to always contain the same `NamespacedCompound` instance.
-    *For example, while modifying the `ItemStack` retrieved during an `PlayerInteractEvent` a few ticks later will still change the `ItemStack` in the world, modifying the `NamespacedCompound` you've retrieved during the event will not affect the `ItemStack`.
-Instead, you'll need to retreive the `NovaCompound` again.*
+After updating it, you'll need to write it back to the `ItemStack`.

-Alternatively, you can also read and write data using `#!kotlin ItemStack.storeData` and `#!kotlin ItemStack.retrieveData`, which write data to the `NamespacedCompound` for you.
+Alternatively, you can also read and write data using `#!kotlin ItemStack.storeData` and `#!kotlin ItemStack.retrieveData`, which access the `NamespacedCompound` for you.

-!!! tip "Inspecting Item Data"

-    You can also run the command `/nova debug itemData` to take a look at the data of the item stack in your hand.
-    Some of this data might be of an unknown type and will be displayed in binary format.
-The type will be known after `NamespacedCompound.get` and `NamespacedCompound.set` calls.
+`NovaItems` can also have default data stored in their `NamespacedCompound`, which can be applied using the `defaultCompound` property in a custom `ItemBehavior`.

+Of course, you can also use Bukkit's [persistent data container](https://docs.papermc.io/paper/dev/pdc) for data storage.